ocaml/ocaml.org/data/tutorials/guides/1wf_06_database.md

 preprocessor and produce Lwt promises, then some `lwt` integration is needed.
 Moreover `caqti` queries return `Result` values which can be `Ok the_expected_result` or `Error the_error_description`.

-Chaining multiple queries may be cumbersome: testing the result value, extracting the "expected result" if Ok...
+Chaining multiple queries may be cumbersome: testing the result value and extracting the expected result if `Ok`.
 The `Lwt_result` monad can make implicit each error test and result extraction.

 The idea is instead of presenting the program like: